top of page

 4. Voltage sensitive relay (VSR)

-5. Smart charger (also known as a B2B or DC-DC charger)
+5. Smart charger (also known as a battery-to-battery charger, B2B charger, or DC-DC charger)

-In the Roaming Home 2023 study we found that 55% of van conversions are still using split chargers (SCR / VSR) rather than B2B chargers.
-Though there is no doubt that with the increasing popularity of lithium batteries, B2B chargers will soon take over.
-They are a far more efficient charger.
+In the Roaming Home 2023 study, we found that 55% of van conversions are still using basic split chargers (SCR/VSR) rather than B2B chargers.
+We don't doubt that with the increasing popularity of lithium batteries and the increasing prevelance of smart alternators in modern vehicles, B2B chargers will soon take over.

 split charger vs smart charger

-Note: If your van has a smart alternator (if your van is newer than ~2015), or if you are using a lithium leisure battery, you must use a DC-DC battery charger, you cannot use a SCR or VSR.
+If your van has a smart alternator, which is the case for vans produced after around 2015, or if you are using a lithium leisure battery, you must use a B2B charger.

 Split Charge Relay (SCR)

-A split charge relay (also known as a 12V relay) is very similar to a manual switch, but with one very useful little addition: the switch is automatically triggered when it senses electrical input (ie. the van starting).
+A split charge relay (also known as a 12V relay) is very similar to a manual switch, but with one very useful little addition: the switch is automatically triggered when it senses the engine starting or stopping.

 With this useful feature, we fix the main downside of the manual switch.
-However, it is still a very inefficient method of split charging, with no fast charge capability.
+However, SCRs remain inefficient, comparatively unsafe, won't achieve a 100% charge of your leisure batteries, and don't work with smart alternators or lithium batteries.

 Split charge relay wiring diagram